 Sound financial policy

-Having a sound financial policy is mostly about having a degree of leverage (whether debt or other forms of leverage) which is appropriate for the company and the current stage of its business cycle.
+Having a sound financial policy is mostly about having a degree of leverage (whether debt or other forms of leverage) that is appropriate for the company and the current stage of its business cycle.

 I have written before about rules of thumb for leverage and the guidelines I mentioned there may need to be revised for a particular company depending on the answers to these questions.